-Medical marijuana businesses will get first crack at recreational sales, but so far only a dozen MMJ companies have licenses, so there’s ample room for development.
+Medical marijuana businesses will get first crack at recreational sales, but so far only a dozen MMJ companies have licenses, so the initial industry could be small.

 Some industry insiders are predicting a supply shortage similar to what we’ve seen in Nevada.
 But efforts by Massachusetts to fast-track MMJ license holders into the rec market could help counteract the shortage.

-Fully operating MMJ dispensaries and those that received provisional MMJ licenses by July 1, 2017, can apply for licenses in April 2018.
+Fully operating MMJ dispensaries and those that received provisional medical cannabis licenses by July 1, 2017, can apply for licenses in April 2018.
 All other businesses can start applying July 1, 2018.

 First legal sales

 The state’s 12 licensed MMJ companies will be able to sell recreational cannabis starting July 2018.